-NORTHBROOK, Ill., April 18, 2013 /PRNewswire/ -- The Allstate Corporation (NYSE: ALL) today announced estimated catastrophe losses for the month of March 2013 of $198 million, pre-tax ($129 million after-tax), and an estimated $359 million, pre-tax ($233 million after-tax), for first quarter 2013.
-Catastrophe losses occurring in the first quarter comprised nine events at an estimated cost of $391 million, pre-tax, partially offset by favorable reserve reestimates of prior year catastrophe losses.
-One severe weather event accounted for over half of the estimated loss for the quarter.
+NORTHBROOK, Ill., April 19, 2012 /PRNewswire/ -- The Allstate Corporation (NYSE: ALL) today announced estimated catastrophe losses for the month of March 2012 of $190 million, pre-tax, and an estimated $260 million, pre-tax, for the first quarter of 2012.
+The first quarter catastrophe losses comprised 15 events at an estimated cost of $420 million, a result similar to first quarter 2011, partially offset by favorable reserve reestimates of prior year catastrophe losses.

-The Allstate Corporation (NYSE: ALL) is the nation's largest publicly held personal lines insurer, serving approximately 16 million households through its Allstate, Encompass, Esurance and Answer Financial brand names and Allstate Financial business segment.
-Allstate branded insurance products (auto, home, life and retirement) and services are offered through Allstate agencies, independent agencies, and Allstate exclusive financial representatives, as well as via www.allstate.com and 1-800 Allstate®, and are widely known through the slogan "You're In Good Hands With Allstate®.
+The Allstate Corporation (NYSE: ALL) is the nation's largest publicly held personal lines insurer.
+Widely known through the "You're In Good Hands With Allstate®" slogan, Allstate is reinventing protection and retirement to help nearly 16 million households insure what they have today and better prepare for tomorrow.
+Consumers access Allstate insurance products (auto, home, life and retirement) and services through Allstate agencies, independent agencies, and Allstate exclusive financial representatives in the U.S. and Canada, as well as via www.allstate.com and 1-800 Allstate.

 - Our policyholders' ability to report and our ability to adjust claims have been impeded by the extent of the devastation and the number of areas affected.